 The Emerging Voices Fellowship is a literary mentorship based in Los Angeles that aims to provide new writers who are isolated from the literary establishment with the tools, skills, and knowledge they need to launch a professional writing career.
 The 7-month fellowship from January to July includes professional mentorship, classes at the UCLA Extension Writers’ Program, access to Author Evenings and Master classes, a 25-hour volunteer project, voice instruction class, and public readings.
 Fellows receive a $1,000 stipend.
 Applicants need not be published, but the fellowship is directed toward poets and writers of fiction and creative nonfiction with clear ideas of what they hope to accomplish through their writing.

-FUSE Fellows are mid-career professionals with 15+ years of private sector experience who are looking to transition their careers for greater social impact.
+FUSE Executive Fellows are mid-career professionals with 15+ years of private sector experience who are looking to transition their careers for greater social impact.
 Each carefully crafted fellowship focuses on achieving lasting impact and exposing local government to innovative approaches.
 Each Fellow is paired one-on-one with an experienced executive coach and a “host champion” within local government.
 In addition, FUSE Fellows participate in an elite leadership training program that was developed in partnership with McKinsey & Company, Stanford Institute of Design (d. school) and Harvard Kennedy School.
 Fellows receive a $90,000 stipend in their FUSE Corps placement.

 Education Pioneers launches and advances the careers of professionals who are eager to discover opportunities to use expertise in data, operations, policy, and more to make a difference for students and families from outside the classroom.
-The EP Summer Fellowship is a 10-week summer experience that lays the foundation you need to become a lifelong leader in education.
-The EP Impact Fellowship is an intensive, 10-month experience that helps turn rising leaders’ skills and passions for social good into new, tangible leadership opportunities — supporting educational equity and advancing careers, at the same time.
+The Education Pioneers Summer Fellowship is a 10-week summer experience that lays the foundation you need to become a lifelong leader in education.
+The Education Pioneers Impact Fellowship is an intensive, 10-month experience that helps turn rising leaders’ skills and passions for social good into new, tangible leadership opportunities — supporting educational equity and advancing careers, at the same time.
 The 10-month placement offers a $47,500 stipend ($58,000 annualized), plus benefits.

 The EnCorps STEM Teaching Fellowship is a career pathway that includes a volunteer pre-service component: tutoring and/or guest teaching in high-need schools and after-school programs.
 Fellows are matched with an EnCorps partner school and commit to 2-5 hours per week.
 EnCorps provides study materials for such exams as the CSET, credentialing resources and research and scholarship and professional development award opportunities.
 Applicants must have 3+ years of work or research experience as a STEM industry professional and currently live in an area we serve: Greater San Francisco Bay Area, Greater Sacramento Area, Greater Los Angeles Area, Orange County, or San Diego.